voicegain/platform/ANNOUNCE.md

 * Improved diarization in the text areas where one speaker switches to another.
 * More accurate speaker Voice Signature matching.

 This release fixes numerous small Web UI issues, mainly usability, in the Transcribe App related to the Voice Signature functionality made first available in the 2 previous releases.

+The installer for the Zoom Meeting Assistant is now signed with Extended Validation Certificate.

 This release addresses the following issues for the rest of the Voicegain platform:
 * #97: When deleting a Speaker we should remove references to it from Context voiceSignatureSpeakers